Japan's traditional sake makers preserve centuries-old distilling methods | DW | 09.02.2022

 "Originally, sake was only available to priests and nobles, but in the early years of the Edo period [1603-1867] it was sold to commoners and the market expanded significantly," he said.

-As the government relied heavily on taxes on alcohol, it encouraged manufacturers to adopt new technology that mass produced sake much more quickly and in larger quantities.
+As the government relied heavily on taxes on alcohol, it encouraged manufacturers to adopt new technology that could produce sake much more quickly and in larger quantities.

 Prompted by the government to adopt the new production methods, Ohta’s grandfather produced a batch but immediately discarded it as the taste and quality fell well short of what Daishichi drinkers would expect, he said.